 Different technologies will take distinct approaches to document management.
 If you have your documents sitting on a server being accessed via Windows Explorer it is likely that the team will share those documents via e-mail or save local versions to make annotations, for example, generating an enormous amount of duplicates saved in different servers and, therefore, contributing to energy waste.

-If, on the other hand, you use a case management system that works both as a document repository and a centralized place to create annotations and collaborative tasks like Opus 2 there is no need to send documents via e-mail or save them locally.
+If, on the other hand, you use a case management system that works both as a document repository and a centralised place to create annotations and collaborative tasks, like Opus 2 Hearings, there is no need to send documents via e-mail or save them locally.
 In fact, there will be little or no need for any e-mail exchange at all.

 From the perspective of multiple parties interacting in proceedings, this also applies to the conduct of the case and hearings.
 Having a centralised repository from which parties can work and prepare for the hearing stage without saving local copies for tagging documents, making annotations, and creating custom bundles generates efficiency while reducing the impact of the use of technology.